-In the Employment Relations Authority a party has the option of certifying the settlement agreement, if it is certified it will be enforced in the Authority and the Employment Court.
+Under the Employment Relations Act 2000, parties have the option of having their settlement agreement certified, making it enforceable in the Authority and the Employment Court.
 The remedies available for a breach are limited but it is not uncommon for penalties to be awarded against the breaching party.
-Where an agreement is not certified and the agreement provides for an end to the employment relationship, the agreement is enforceable in the civil jurisdiction (as it is no longer an employment matter) and a much broader range of remedies are available.
+Where an agreement is not certified and the agreement provides for an end to the employment relationship, the agreement is enforceable in the civil jurisdiction (as it is no longer an employment matter) and a much broader range of remedies is available.

 In the Human Rights Review Tribunal, the complainant, or the aggrieved person or the alleged discriminator may apply to the Tribunal for enforcement of the settlement agreement.

-There are prescribed exceptions to the Human Rights Act.
+There are prescribed exceptions to the Act.
 In particular, age discrimination is lawful in employment circumstances where the age of an employee is a “genuine occupational qualification”.

 It is also open to an employer to attempt to justify a practice that is indirectly discriminatory on the basis that the employer has a “good reason” for the particular discriminatory practice.
 A practice can include conduct, a policy, requirement or condition.
 An employer is not able to rely on this defence for direct discrimination.

-Age discrimination is allowed where the employment position is one in a domestic household.
+Age discrimination is allowed where the employment position is one of domestic employment in a private household.